Circular orders: topology and continuous actions: Topology of circular orders

+\begin{lem} Every linearly ordered \textbf{compact} $G$-system is a circularly ordered $G$-system. \end{lem} \begin{proof} Apply Proposition \ref{inclusion} (which ensures the coincidence of two topologies $\lambda_{\medcirc} = \lambda_{\leq}$) and note that if a $g$-translation $X \to X$ is $\leq$-linear order preserving then it is also circular $R_{\leq}$-order preserving. \end{proof}

-\begin{defin} We say that a continuous action $G \times X \to X$ of a topological group $G$ on a circularly ordered (compact) space $(X,\tau_{\circ})$ is a \textit{circularly ordered (dynamical) system} if all $g$-translations $X \to X$ ($g \in G$) are COP.
+\begin{defin} We say that a continuous action $G \times X \to X$ of a topological group $G$ on a circularly ordered (compact) space $(X,\lambda_{\medcirc})$ is a \textit{circularly ordered (dynamical) $G$-system} if all $g$-translations $\rho \colon X \to X$ ($g \in G$) are COP.
 The class of \textit{linearly ordered} dynamical $G$-systems is defined similarly. \end{defin}

-Systematic investigation of this concept was initiated in \cite{GM-c,GM-UltraHom21,GM-TC}.
-A prototypic example of a circularly ordered system is the circle $\T$ equipped with the action of the group $H_+(\T)$ (or, some of its subgroup $G$) on $\T$.
+A prototypical example of a circularly ordered system is the classical case of the circle $\T$ equipped with the action of the group $H_+(\T)$ (or, some of its subgroup $G$) on $\T$.
+Sturmian $\Z$-systems are important examples of c-ordered symbolic systems.
+Geometrically Sturmian systems can be obtained from $\T$ by a splitting of a certain dense subset of $\T$ (see Remark \ref{r:add}).
+There exists a very rich literature about actions on $\T$.
+See for example, \cite{Ghys} and references therein.
+Systematic investigation of \textit{abstract} c-ordered $G$-spaces was initiated in \cite{GM-c,GM-UltraHom21,GM-TC}.